 - Competition will take place on main festival stage

 - Registration based on first come; first served

 - Space is limited; Late registration only considered based on space availability

 - Must supply a short biography for use in publicity programs and by announcers during the competition at time of registration

 - Must supply recipes at the time of registration.
-The PEI International Shellfish Festival reserved the right to use the Winning recipe in festival promotional activities and will acknowledge chefs accordingly
+The PEI International Shellfish Festival reserves the right to use the winning recipe in festival promotional activities and will acknowledge chefs accordingly

-- All competitors must arrive to the Festival tent and check in at the Competition trailer.
+- All competitors must arrive at the Festival tent and check in at the competition trailer.
 Please allow enough time to reheat your chowder so that it is ready at start time

 What is provided?

 - A cooking surface to reheat your chowder

 - Cups and spoons for sampling to the public